 Applications must be made through the Graduate Studies Office at the University of Delaware using their online application.
-If you are considering applying to our program and would like to hear from us about current events and more, please register here.
+If you are considering applying to our program and would like to hear from us about current events and more, please register .

-The admission requirements are designed to bring students into the training program that have a balance of skills in material culture studies (including anthropology, archaeology, museum studies and history of technology), art and cultural history, science, studio arts and crafts.
-Up to ten students will be admitted annually.
-Each student will receive a Fellowship that includes an annual stipend, which increases with each year of study, and a tuition-free scholarship.
+The admission requirements are designed to bring students into the training program that have a balance of skills in material culture studies (including anthropology, archaeology, museum studies and history of technology), art and cultural history, science, and studio arts and crafts.
+Applicants should possess an innate desire and ability to work with their hands and derive a high level of satisfaction and sense of accomplishment from working with artistic and cultural works.

-A minimum of a Bachelor of Arts or Bachelor of Science degree is required.
+Bachelor Degree: A minimum of a Bachelor of Arts or Bachelor of Science degree is required.
 Applicants must have an overall academic index (on a 4.0 point scale) of at least 2.5 and an index in the field of concentration of 3.0.
 The latter figure is computed from the junior and senior years.
 These following majors are preferred areas of study: anthropology/archaeology/technology, art and cultural history, chemistry, or studio arts and crafts.
 Applicants with degrees in other majors who meet the minimum course prerequisites will be considered.
-Applicants should possess an innate desire and ability to work with their hands and derive a high level of satisfaction and sense of accomplishment from working with artistic and cultural works.

 GRE: An official copy of the Graduate Record Examination (GRE) scores must be submitted.
 The University of Delaware’s GRE Code is 005811-5101.
 When taking the GRE, applicants are expected to obtain a GRE score in the sixty-fifth percentile or better for the verbal section and fiftieth percentile or better for the quantitative section and a score of 4.0 or above on the analytical section.
 In the case of a student for whom English is not the first language, the TOEFL (Test of English as a Foreign Language) scores may be substituted for the verbal score to calculate the minimum GRE total.

 The ETS University of Delaware institution code is "5811".
 You only need to submit the University code of 5811.
 No department code is needed for our institution.